 Co-oping and interning have many benefits for you.
 First, you get job experience in your field of study.
 This experience is extremely useful when you begin looking for a job after graduation.
 It makes you more competitive than someone who has no work experience.
 Second, you can earn quite a bit of money.
 Third, you get a welcome break from school.

-For more information about co-oping or interning, contact the University Co-op/Internship Program in the Student Services building, or contact Mrs. Arthur, Ms. Bradford, or Mr. Farris, who are the CS co-op/intern liaisons.
+For more information about co-oping or interning, contact the University Co-op/Internship Program in the Student Services building, or contact Ms. Bradford, Mr. Farris, or Ms. Rupert who are the CS co-op/intern liaisons.

 Please see Curriculum for Liberal Education.

 From your freshman year on, you should always have a tentative long-term schedule of classes you plan to take and the semester in which you intend to take them.
 With regard to CS courses, you can check to see which courses are likely to be offered in which semester by viewing the "Computer Science Anticipated Course Offerings."

 Students will enter course requests during fall and spring terms for the next term.
 These are only requests and are not a guarantee that you will get these courses.
 After all students have placed their requests, a program will run that assigns students to courses based on a hierarchy of student status.